top of page

 About Sandra Munoz LMHC, Psy.D

-Professional Journey
+Professional Journey & Leadership

 The True Story Behind Fiddleswerth

-From Psychologist to Author
+From Clinician to Author

-My Approach to Children's Literature
+Approach to Children's Literature

 Education & Credentials